-St Basils Board is supported by three committees: the Service Delivery & Development Committee, and the Business Support & Audit Committee, and the Nominations Committee.
-In addition, the Board is advised by Youth Voice.
+St Basils Board is supported by three committees: the Service Delivery & Development Committee, the Business Support & Audit Committee, and the Nominations Committee.
+In addition, the Board works collaboratively with our Youth Advisory Board (YAB), members of which are current St Basils service users.
 Each committee has a lead reporting officer and links to our Senior Leadership Team and the main Board.
-In addition to business meetings, the Board has an extended session in October to look at Business Planning and Strategy.
-Members of Youth Voice considered their preferred engagement with the main St Basils Board and recommended that 2 young people who have progressed through St Basils and experienced membership of national Youth Voice be appointed as full members to St Basils main Board.
+In addition to the usual programme of quarterly meetings, the Board has an extended session in October to look at Business Planning and Strategy.
+Members of the YAB considered their preferred engagement with the main St Basils Board and recommended that 2 young people who have progressed through St Basils be appointed as co-opted Directors on St Basils' main Board.
+St Basils listened to this recommendation and 2 of the 14 Board member roles are designated for young people.

-Our approach to governance, risk management and internal control is reviewed annually by our internal auditors and recommendations for best practice implemented.
+Our approach to governance, risk management and internal control is reviewed annually by our internal auditors and recommendations for best practice are implemented.

-For the financial year ending 31 March 2022 we adopted and complied with the NHF Code of Governance 2015 with the following exception:
+For the financial year ending 31 March 2023 we adopted and complied with the NHF Code of Governance 2020 with the following exception:

-Article 21.1 of St Basils Articles of Association states 'The Board shall consist of between seven and fourteen Directors (including Co-opted Directors).
-This takes precedence over the NHF Code of Governance.
+- Article 21.1 of St Basils Articles of Association states 'The Board shall consist of between seven and fourteen Directors (including Co-opted Directors).
+This takes precedence over the NHF Code of Governance. - The Articles of Association enable Directors to serve for no more than 9 consecutive years.
+It is noted the Code of Governance states that Directors should serve no more than 6 years.
+The Articles take precedence over the Code, Directors believe it to be in the wider interests of St Basils to support Directors serving no more than 9 years should they wish to.
+Therefore, the Articles are not being amended to reflect this.

-As from 1 April 2022 we have adopted the NHF Code of Governance 2020.

-Value For Money (VfM) Statement
+Value For Money Statement

-The former Homes & Communities Agency, now the Regulator of Social Housing (RSH), introduced The Regulatory Framework for Social Housing in England from April 2012 which set out four customer and three economic Standards including a Value For Money Standard.
-This standard was revised in 2018 and St Basils is now reporting in line with its requirements.
+The Regulator of Social Housing (RSH) operates a Regulatory Framework which registered providers must comply with.
+The framework sets out five customer consumer standards and three economic standards, which includes a Value for Money (VfM) Standard.
+This standard was last revised in 2018 and St Basils is operating and reporting in line with its requirements.

-Our understanding of VfM is articulated in our VFM Strategy as follows.
+Our method of achieving VfM is summarised in our VfM Strategy as follows: